Editor + Founder

 Barefoot Vegan was founded and is edited and designed by Emma Letessier.
 Emma is a blogger, life-coach and qualified PR professional and journalist, who also happens to be a passionate vegan, animal and nature lover.
 She lives in a small village in France with her husband, Christian, their daughter and their dog, Hatchi.
 You can find her most days walking in the countryside around the village, spending time in the garden, preparing delicious vegan meals, working on Barefoot Vegan and writing about veganism.

-As a writer, Emma’s work has been featured in other popular well-being and spiritual websites such as Elephant Journal, IVORY magazine, and she’s part of the Huffington Post’s team of regular bloggers.
+As a writer, Emma’s work has been featured in other popular well-being and spiritual websites such as Elephant Journal, IVORY magazine, The Hectic Vegan, Happy Happy Vegan, VegWorld and One Bite Vegan, and she’s part of the Huffington Post’s team of regular bloggers.
 Her writing was included in the latest Tiny Buddha book 365 Love Challenges from Tiny Buddha, released in 2015 by HarperCollins.
 She also edited and compiled Even in My Dreams: A Collection of Vegan Poems, featuring contributions from vegan artists all over the world.

 Contact Emma via email – editor(@)barefootvegan.com – with press releases, requests for interviews and product reviews, or if you need help with content creation and media relations for your business.